 Q: Does San Luis Obispo have a mask mandate in place?

 A: At time of publication, masks are “strongly recommended” for unvaccinated individuals for indoor public spaces, however there are no distancing or masking requirements currently in effect.

-You Might Also Like:• The 17 Best LGBTQ+ Friendly All-Inclusive Resorts
+You Might Also Like:• The 10 Best Hotels With Jacuzzis in Rooms

 We hand-pick everything we recommend and select items through testing and reviews.
 Some products are sent to us free of charge with no incentive to offer a favorable review.
 We offer our unbiased opinions and do not accept compensation to review products.
 All items are in stock and prices are accurate at the time of publication.
 If you buy something through our links, we may earn a commission.